Cong, 'INDIA' parties trying to shield perpetrators of Parliament security breach: BJP | Politics

 Addressing a press conference at the BJP headquarters here, the party's national spokesperson Shehzad Poonawalla alleged that the opposition 'INDIA' bloc parties are standing by the perpetrators of the security breach as their links with them were emerging.

-He also took a jibe at the Congress over the launch of its crowd-funding campaign, saying those who looted the country for 60 years are now seeking donations from the same country.
+He also took a jibe at the Congress over the launch of its crowd-funding campaign, alleging those who looted the country for 60 years were now seeking donations from the same country.

-The Congress has started a 'Donate for Desh' campaign to deflect public attention from the ''unparalleled corruption'' in the party that has once again surfaced following the seizure of a huge amount of cash from its Rajya Sabha MP Dhiraj Sahu and a recent incident of crime against a tribal woman in Karnataka's Belagavi district, Poonawalla claimed.
+The Congress has started a 'Donate for Desh' campaign to deflect public attention from the ''unparalleled corruption'' in the party that has once again surfaced following the seizure of a huge amount of cash from its Rajya Sabha MP Dhiraj Sahu, Poonawalla claimed.

 ''There should never be petty politics on an issue as grave as national security and Parliament security,'' he said.